Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 ![Operation with several zones and several clusters](images/multi_zones_multi_backends.png){.thumbnail}
 *Diagram representing a load balancer distributing traffic across two regions*

-For example, if we have backend servers in the data centers of Gravelines (GRA) and Beauharnois (BHS), you can order a Load Balancer service in the `GRA` and `BHS` areas and configure :
+For example, if you have backend servers in the Gravelines (GRA) and Beauharnois (BHS) regions, you can order a Load Balancer service in the `GRA` and `BHS` zones and configure :

 - A frontend in the GRA zone with as default cluster in the GRA zone which contains servers in the Gravelines datacenter
 - A frontend in the BHS zone with a default cluster in the BHS zone that contains servers in the Beauharnois datacenter